science

 A Tiny Profession With Outsized Influence

 There are only about 3,500 mathematicians employed in the United States, earning a median salary of $112,110.
 [Fact] This is one of the smallest occupations tracked by BLS, yet its intellectual output drives everything from cryptography to climate modeling to financial risk management.
+The mathematicians at the NSA who design our encryption standards, the mathematicians at the Federal Reserve who model systemic financial risk, and the mathematicians at major research labs who develop the foundational algorithms underlying machine learning itself — these are small numbers of people with disproportionately large influence on infrastructure that everyone depends on.

 By 2028, overall AI exposure is projected to reach 68%, with automation risk climbing to 50%.
 [Estimate] The theoretical exposure ceiling hits 89%.
 [Estimate] These numbers reflect a profession that will be deeply intertwined with AI — but "intertwined" is not "replaced."
+Every mathematician I know who has integrated AI tools into their workflow describes the experience similarly: they ask harder questions, attempt more ambitious problems, and complete in a year work that would have taken three.
+The total output of the profession increases.
+The total number of mathematicians employed does not necessarily decrease, because the marginal productivity of each mathematician has gone up.

-The Real Threat Isn't AI — It's Misunderstanding AI
+The Real Threat Isn''t AI — It''s Misunderstanding AI

 The biggest risk for mathematicians is not that AI will replace their thinking.
 It is that institutions might mistakenly believe it can.
 [Claim] A university administrator who sees "68% automation" might conclude that two mathematicians can do the work of three.
 That would be a catastrophic misreading of the data.
 A mathematician using AI to verify proofs and run simulations faster produces more mathematics, not less.
 Cutting positions based on productivity gains would be like firing half your R&D department because they got better microscopes.